14 January 2020

 As you style your fronts, it doesn’t matter if you use CSS, Sass, styled-components, emotion, CSS Modules or something else.
 You often use HEX or RGB to define a color.
 Is this wrong?
 No. Can you do it better?
 Yes, indeed!
 In the article below, I’ll try to present you why it’s worth using HSL color representation in CSS.

-HSL (Hue, Saturation, Lightness) is the color representation.
+HSL (Hue, Saturation and Lightness) is the color representation.
 It is user-friendly because without a big knowledge, you can imagine how specific color looks like.
 Hue is one pure pigment — without any tint or shade.
 Color saturation is about intensity.
 Lightness is about how light color is.

 How to read color code?